ahorowitz123/portfolio/react-survey/README.md

 # Survey Platform
-## 3rd Iteration

-# **Work in Progress**

-Uses React for the front-end, MySQL Database for the backend, Sequelize and GraphQL for the database API and React-Apollo to connect GraphQL to React.
+This platform allows for creation and distribution of surveys, as well as analysis of survey data and hierarchical analysis over a user set.
+It is in its third iteration.
+The first iteration was developed primarily with PHP.
+The second was developed in AngularJS.
+The current one uses React for the front-end, MySQL Database for the backend, Sequelize and GraphQL for the database API and React-Apollo to connect GraphQL to React. **This version is currently a work in progress.*

 ## To run:
-Use 'npm run dev'
+Use 'npm run dev' from the command line.

 ## Database Information:
 The database login information had to be changed for privacy reasons.
-If you would like to try with a working database, enter the login information in server/database.js.
+If you would like to run this with a working database, enter the login information of the database into server/database.js.